websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

 ### Advanced Settings

-Here you can access additional settings to customize your individual page's content and features, including query strings, mobile device rules, custom fields, and embedded widgets.
+Here you can access additional settings to customize your page's content and features, including query strings, mobile device rules, custom fields, and embedded widgets.

 ```note::
    While Widget Pages include the Advanced tab here, Content Pages include these settings in the Edit sidebar menu under *Look and Feel*.